HSA 2023 conference was held on October 4-6, 2023.

 Facts about HSA 2020 the first zoom conference

-The zoom conference Harmonic and Spectral Analysis (HSA 2020) took place from 8 to 10 June, 2020, hosted by Debrecen University (Debrecen, Hungary) and Alfréd Rényi Mathematical Research Institute (Budapest, Hungary).
+The very first Zoom conference on Harmonic and Spectral Analysis (HSA 2020) took place from 8 to 10 June, 2020, hosted by Debrecen University (Debrecen, Hungary) and Alfréd Rényi Mathematical Research Institute (Budapest, Hungary).

 The organisers were Prof. László Székelyhidi (chairman, Debrecen University), Prof. Eszter Gselmann (secretary, Debrecen University) and Prof. Gergely Kiss (secretary, Alfréd Rényi Mathematical Research Institute).